Cross-Platform Notifications in Follow Up Boss

 Beyond individual agent alerts, Follow Up Ace runs a notification opportunity detection layer that analyzes team-level patterns.
 This surfaces situations that no single agent-level alert would catch:

-- Team score drops — if the team's aggregate Ace Score drops below a configurable threshold (default warning at 60/100, critical at 40/100), an admin alert fires
+- Team score drops — if the team's aggregate score drops below a configurable threshold (default warning at 60/100, critical at 40/100), an admin alert fires

-- Milestone achievements — positive signals (agent improvements, team records) surfaced as recognition opportunities for managers
+- Milestone achievements — agents scoring 90+ on their accountability score, surfaced as recognition opportunities for managers

 Thresholds for all of these are configurable by admin, so a brokerage with a fast-moving market can set more aggressive response-time SLAs than a quieter rural team.